Qualcomm ‘Strangled Competition’ And Violated Antitrust Laws, U.S. Judge Rules

-Judge Lucy Koh of Federal District Court in San Jose, California just ruled that Qualcomm — the industry leader in wireless modem chips — violated antitrust laws to dominate the market.
+Judge Lucy Koh of Federal District Court in San Jose, California, just ruled that Qualcomm — the industry leader in wireless modem chips — violated antitrust laws to dominate the market.
 The ruling could shake up the smartphone industry as companies race to create 5G wireless networks.

 The New York Times reports that the ruling was concerning a lawsuit by the Federal Trade Commission, which sued Qualcomm in 2017 for allegedly overcharging for patents.
 Koh ruled that the chipmaker abused its position at the top of the semiconductor industry to keep competition down and charge licensing fees that were far too high.

-“Qualcomm’s licensing practices have strangled competition in the…chip markets for years, and harmed rivals, [original equipment manufacturers], and end consumers in the process,” Koh wrote in her ruling.”
+“Qualcomm’s licensing practices have strangled competition in the…chip markets for years, and harmed rivals, [original equipment manufacturers], and end consumers in the process,” Koh noted as she ruled against the company.

-In particular, Fox Business reports that Koh’s ruling focused on the issues with Qualcomm’s practice of taking royalties on each smartphone that utilized its technology, as well as the way it abused its position to pressure equipment manufacturers (OEMs) into signing patent licensing agreements.
+In particular, Fox Business reports that Koh’s ruling focused on the issues with Qualcomm’s practice of taking royalties on each smartphone that utilized its technology, as well as the way it allegedly abused its position to pressure equipment manufacturers (OEMs) into signing patent licensing agreements.

 “In some cases, Qualcomm has even cut off OEMs’ chip supply, although the threat of cutting off chip supply has been more than sufficient to coerce OEMs into signing Qualcomm’s patent license agreements and avoiding the devastating loss of chip supply.”